agile-humanities/agile-storymap/README.md

   information bubble.
 The default is `dcterms:title`.
 * Item Description: The field you would like displayed for the item’s description in its information bubble.
 The default is `dcterms:description`.
-* Item Date: The field you would like to use for item dates on the storymap.
-  The default is `dcterms:date`.

 * Viewer: The raw json parameters for the viewer, for example to display only one row, or to change the scale.